RickGivens/Disruptive-Technologies-in-Medicine/README.md

-# Projects
+# Disruptive Technologies in Medicine
-Repository for all completed projects and coursework.
+Capstone Course for CISS 493 at Columbia College, Winter 2016.